VAlgoLang/valgolang.github.io/source/quickstart.rst

 The next steps are to:

 #.
-Take a look through our :doc:`language tour <tutorial>` to familiarise yourself with the syntax of VAlgoLang.
+Take a look through our :doc:`Language Tour <tutorial>` to familiarise yourself with the syntax of VAlgoLang.
 It should be pretty easy to pick up if you have even a bit of programming experience!
 #.
 Check out the :doc:`Customising Your Animation <customisation>` section for ideas on how to change the style attributes of your animation using the stylesheet.

 We hope you enjoy using VAlgoLang!
 Feel free to reach out to us on `GitHub <https://github.com/ManimDSL>`_ :)